Virtual reality learning experiences have become a billion-dollar business.

 The same principle that makes VR effective for employee training also applies to general education.
 At the elementary school level, VR can be used to give kids educational experiences straight out of the Magic School Bus.

 Google has designed one such educational VR program using the company’s Google Cardboard platform.
 Google Expeditions and other VR programs like it allow students to go on field trips to explore the coral reefs, the Great Pyramid of Giza, the human bloodstream, the International Space Station and just about anything else.
 As an early education tool, VR is a stimulating tool for unlocking kids’ intellectual curiosity.

 Virtual reality has strong potential in higher education as well.
 Though universities have perhaps not been as quick to embrace the technology as they could have been, applications for virtual and augmented reality are being used to provide students with a new perspective on complex concepts.

 Case Western Reserve University is using Microsoft’s HoloLens platform to provide med students with interactive, real-time, accurate models of anatomical structures, allowing them to view these structures from angles never before possible.

 Educational experiences using virtual reality are gaining traction with both teachers and industry.
 Virtual reality company YDreams Global (TSXV:YD) recently signed a deal with one of the largest energy companies in the world to create a VR game that teaches about energy conservation and sustainability.
 The project is aimed at children and young adults and will find its way into classrooms as well as events as part of the energy company’s education campaign.

 “Virtual reality changes the way people learn, because it’s an immersive way of learning.
 Once you live the experience, the message is delivered in a more efficient way and becomes a memory,” says YDreams CEO Daniel Japiassu.

-Virtual reality is more than a novelty.
+Virtual reality learning is more than a novelty.
 Industries and educational institutions alike are discovering the power of virtual reality to deliver experiential learning experiences that are safe, effective and comparatively inexpensive.
 As a result, the technology is likely to become a mainstay in the worlds of training and education.